Skip to content

 Adjust Filter Intensity

-You can modify the strength of the filter applied to a clip using the setIntensity method:
+To adjust the strength of the applied filter, use the setIntensity method:

 typescript